 Prior Year Returns.
-Michigan and City of Detroit tax returns for 2016, 2017 and 2018 will be accepted during the 2019 processing year.
-Beginning in processing year 2018, amended 2017 and 2018 Michigan and City of Detroit returns will also be accepted.
+Michigan and City of Detroit tax returns for 2017, 2018 and 2019 will be accepted during the 2020 processing year.

 Portable Document Format (PDF) attachments.
 MeF accepts PDF attachments with e-filed returns.
 See Section 2.20.2 for more information on attachments that will be accepted by Michigan.